apigee-labs/rapier/README.md

 ```
 This API defines a single resource at the well_known_URL `/to-dos` whose type is `To_do_list`.
 You can see that each `To_do_list` has a property
 called `items` that has a property called relationship.
 That tells you that the value of items represents a relationship to the `Items` of the `To_do_list`.
-The fact that the realtionship is multi-valued, plus the `multi_valued_relationship_entity` specification tells you that the value of the `items` property will be a URL that points to a Collection
+The fact that the realtionship is multi-valued, plus the `relationship_resource` specification tells you that the value of the `items` property will be a URL that points to a Collection
 resource that contains information on the items of the `To_do_list`.
 In JSON, the `To_do_list` at `/to-dos` will actually look like this:
 ```json
     {"items": "http://example.org/xxxxx"}